 Also, media.
 We are a generation so connected to our devices, and yet we are steeped with loneliness and depression, which causes us to withdraw and avoid dealing with the social interaction of church services.
 We have several people who want to come but are easily distracted, or too emotionally distraught, so they stay home and binge movies, and then feel terrible and it becomes a vicious cycle.

-Our culture seems to spend a lot of time demeaning men and undermining the importance of the role of fathers, but wonders at the staggering numbers of fatherless and troubled children.
-To the fathers out there who are sticking it out and standing up for their families and to the men who have stepped up to the plate to fill someone else’s shoes—thank you.
+Our culture spends a lot of time demeaning men and undermining the importance of the role of fathers, but wonders at the staggering numbers of fatherless and troubled children.
+To the fathers out there who stick it out and stand up for their families, and to the men who have stepped up to the plate to fill someone else’s shoes—thank you.
 You play a vital role not only in your family, but your positive impact is felt throughout society.

-I hadn’t planned on posting for Father’s Day this year, but my heart kept remembering those who do not have a father in their lives or perhaps not a good relationship with them.
-I remember the longing and loneliness of being in school and my friends making cards for Mother’s Day while mine was overseas and I didn’t have much contact with her at the time.
-I know there are others who feel this emptiness because their parent has died, is not a part of their life, or is physically present but emotionally absent.
-So I want people to be aware that for some, Fathers Day can be hard.
-I’m hoping if you know of such a person, you will be encouraged to consider reaching out to them as a friend or father figure.
-Or perhaps you know of a dad who is not shouldering his responsibilities, or doesn’t know how to be a father and needs someone to come alongside and help him.
+My heart aches for those who do not have a father in their lives or perhaps not a good relationship with them.
+My parents were divorced and I remember the longing and loneliness of watching friends make cards for Mother’s Day while mine was overseas and I had little contact with her at the time.
+Some feel this emptiness because their parent has died, is not a part of their life, or is physically present but emotionally absent.
+For those, Fathers Day can be hard.
+Or perhaps you know a dad who is not shouldering his responsibilities, or doesn’t know how to be a father and needs someone to come alongside and help him.
+I’m hoping if you know of such a person, you will consider reaching out as a friend or father figure.
 Continue reading “A Father to the Fatherless”

 I’m not one to put people on pedestals.
 Even as a teenager I never had posters of celebrities on my walls.
 I guess fame in of itself does not impress me and I see people as just people—flesh and blood.
 I see the polls online asking if you could meet or spend time with any of the people they list, who would you choose.
 Their lists are comprised of several Bible characters, great classic Christian authors, or other historic heroic leaders who have since died.
 It’s always a tough, if not impossible choice.
 But my heart says the one I most want to meet is not on their lists and we are blessed that God has graced us with still having my choice among us—Rev. Billy Graham.